Warm up the engine and wend your way right into the western wilderness.

 Launceston to Cradle Mountain

 Set out towards Cradle Country and take your first break at Sheffield – also known as the Town of Murals, for obvious and picturesque reasons – and order a local lunch with a glass of Tasmanian wine from Naomi’s Kitchen.

 Next stop is a place called Promised Land (it’s really called that!).
 There, in the foothills of Mount Roland, you’ll happen upon the tiny Village of Lower Crackpot – a miniature township hidden deep inside the hedges of Tasmazia.
 Owner Brian Inder has spent 20 years transforming his dairy property into a 20,000 plant lavender farm and a series of winding mazes – including the world’s largest, allegedly.

-Once arriving at Cradle Mountain, embark on the Enchanted Walk.
-This is not part of Brian's wonderland – it's actually a riverside walking track in the nearby Cradle Mountain - Lake St Clair National Park.
-The 20-minute loop starts at Cradle Mountain Lodge and winds leisurely through the buttongrass plains alongside Pencil Pine River.
+Now it’s time to embark on the Enchanted Walk.
+This is not part of Brian’s wonderland – it’s actually a riverside walking track in the nearby Cradle Mountain-Lake St Clair National Park.
+The 20-minute loop starts at Cradle Mountain Lodge and winds leisurely through the button-grass plains alongside Pencil Pine River.

 Check into your Cradle Mountain accommodation and get ready for a dusk dinner among the trees in Hellyers Restaurant, Cradle Mountain Wilderness Village.

 Cradle Mountain wilderness